OpenID Connect with Okta

 Visiting a URL matched by that route in a browser will now redirect to Okta’s authentication

 site and return you to the redirect URI after authenticating.

-The configuration above allows users to authenticate and access the Route even though
+The example configuration allows users to authenticate and access the Route even though

 will have access to the Route.
 The OIDC plugin allows this as the simplest authentication option,